SimonBlanke/Hyperactive/README.md

  - The optimization step: decides what position in the search space (parameter set) to evaluate next
  - The evaluation step: calls the objective function, which returns the score for the given position in the search space

-The objective function has one argument that is often called "para", "params" or "opt".
+The objective function has one argument that is often called "para", "params", "opt" or "access".
 This argument is your access to the parameter set that the optimizer has selected in the corresponding iteration.